pe1te3son/transportme/README.md

 ## Installation

-* clone this repository
+* Clone this repository
-* change into the new directory
+* Change into the new directory
-* run following commands:
+* Run following commands:
   * `npm install -g ember-cli`
   * `npm install`
   * `bower install`